Orange Volunteers (1972): Formation

-The group was established in or 1972 as a paramilitary movement for members of the Orange Order.
+The group was established in or around 1972 as a paramilitary movement for members of the Orange Order.
 Members met in Orange Halls and were drawn exclusively from the Orange Order.
 Many of its members had previously served in the British Army.
 Full details of its early membership are sketchy, although its strength was estimated at between 200 and 500 members, most of whom were concentrated in East Belfast and Sandy Row, with some outlying groups in North Down and East Antrim.
 The group also had a presence in West Belfast in the Shankill Road area.
 The group was close to the Ulster Vanguard and provided security at some of its rallies, a task usually undertaken by the Vanguard Service Corps.; in September 1972 at a Vanguard rally in Woodvale Park "rows" of uniformed OV members stood beside the speakers' platform as the former junior Minister of Home Affairs John Taylor gave a speech.
 Following their formation the group was endorsed by leading Orangeman George Watson.
 However, the Reverend Martin Smyth was not prepared to fully associate the Orange Order with a paramilitary group and so the OV did not receive its official public endorsement.
 OV leader Bob Marno stated the organisation had a "friendly relationship" with the Orange Order who "were aware of our existence and activities.
 A newspaper report on Loyalist paramilitaries described the group as "in effect, the military wing of the Orange Order.
 In June 1972 loyalists staged protests and erected barricades across Northern Ireland to protest the continued existence of republican "no-go" areas.
 The OV also took part:

 The leader of the group was Bob Marno, who was also an active figure in the Loyalist Association of Workers.
 Marno represented the OV on the Ulster Army Council following the establishment of that group in 1973.